 Beginning in 2005, leak detection surveys have been scheduled to take place every two years.
-The most recent leak detection survey was completed in 2009, and one is planned for 2011.
+The most recent leak detection survey was completed in 2019, and the report is included as Appendix K to the 2020 Water Supply Plan.

-It is noteworthy that the University not only owns and controls the operation of its water sources, but also owns and controls a considerable portion of its distribution system as well as pipes that would otherwise be considered laterals in many other water systems.
-Therefore, the University is in a strong position to make physical changes to the transmission and distribution systems in order to optimize water use and reduce loss.
-For example, a new fire loop system installed from 1997 through 2002 allowed for the abandonment of the older fire protection system that was prone to leaks.
+It is noteworthy that UConn not only owns and controls the operation of its water sources, but also owns and controls a considerable portion of its distribution system as well as pipes that would otherwise be considered laterals in many other water systems.
+Therefore, UConn is in a strong position to make physical changes to the transmission and distribution systems in order to optimize water use and reduce loss.
+For example, a new fire loop system installed from 1997 through 2002 allowed for the abandonment of the older fire protection system that was prone to leaks, and the 16-inch transmission main from the Willimantic River Wellfield to the Main Campus was replaced in 2015-2017, and the 20-inch transmission main from the W-Lot reservoir to the Towers storage tanks was replaced in 2016-2017 to reduce leakage and waste.